Open Source, Open Society?

 Does this matter?
 It does.
 Software needs to be clean.
 Computers and software can be thought of as amplifiers.
 They amplify the user's agenda by giving her access to means of, say, communication that she would not have otherwise.
 But computers and software also amplify the agendas of their makers.
 For example, the realplayer allows 16 million users to listen to whatever they personally find worth listening to, the software amplifies their power to gain access to recorded sounds that are stored on-line.
 On the other hand, all these 16 million players also promote the agenda of their developer, real.com, which now has 16 million 'agents' in the field reporting back in the users listening habits.
 Effectively, the realplayer amplifies 16 million user agendas once, and one company agenda 16 million times.
 Hence it empowers each user a little bit and the developer tremendously.
 The same can be said of the Windows operating system.
 Open source software reduces this imbalance.
 The various agendas of the developers cancel out one another as they meet on a relatively restricted common ground: the development of technically superior software.
 Consequently, open source software empowers the user vis-ˆ-vis the developer for the simple reason that the nontechnical motivations of each individual developer become less important because they are checked by others who can not be assumed to share these motivations.
 Checked from a wide ranges of angles, the software becomes not only more stable, but also more clean or neutral.

 Paradoxically, this political neutrality is a radical political feature in a context where software that is biased towards the developer is the normality.
 Software needs to be cheap.
 While clean software addresses the imbalance of amplifying power between the developer and the users, cheap software allows more social groups to use that power than simply those with money.
 At the centers of technological development this is not such an important point because the connection between knowledge and money is more direct.
 The situation is different in developing countries where knowledge is more abundant than money.
-Open source software, because it is much cheaper, allows more people to use the amplifying power computers.
+Open source software, because it is much cheaper, allows more people to use the amplifying power of computers.
 The decision of the Mexican government to use Linux and not Microsoft in its schools was, at least partly, motivated by the fact that the lower software costs made it possible to install more machines.
 For the time being, the low costs which increase its accessibility is offset by the still very high knowledge necessary to make use of the much of the software.
 However, it might be a temporary issue as we can expect the software to become more "user-friendly" and the required knowledge to become more distributed.
 The more ubiquitous computing becomes, the more important is it that the software is clean, that is, free of unchecked special interests.
 The best way to achieve this is to make very diverse interests have access to the same code.
 At the same time, the more essential computing becomes for the conduct of everyday life, the more is it important to widen the access to the basic tools.
 Making the software freely available and opening up its code for inspection and change transforms the character of software from a commodity into something more like an environmental resource of the Internet similar to air in the physical environment.
 Everyone has access to it and everyone is allowed to check its contents.
 Such a transformation is in itself positive as it helps to reduce the imbalances of power between the developer and the user, and between the rich and the comparatively poor.

-However, what the effects of this leveling of the playing field will be on other areas of society is more ambiguous.
+However, what the effects of this levelling of the playing field will be on other areas of society is more ambiguous.
 What seems likely is that it contributes to accelerate the much more general shift from a commodity to a service economy.
 Those who focus on services can do very well, even if they do not own the software which they service, as the case of Red Hat, Inc. indicates.
 In a limited sense, open source code is like the legal code.
 The code is openly published and accessible to everyone.
 Nevertheless due to its complexity, most people do need to rely on a professional who can interpret the general rules in the light of their own unique situation.
 What seems unlikely, though, that open source software represents in itself a new production paradigm--a "gift economy"--which can transform the fundamentally capitalist character of the (new) economy .

 I use the term open source software of all types of software allows the user to modify and freely pass on its source code.